 Men who undergo prostate cancer treatment often experience ED in the weeks and months following treatment.
 Sometimes, this is temporary.
 In other cases, it may be more persistent.
 Talk with your doctor about your options and how you might be able to restore your sexual health.

 Twenty to 30 percent of men who’ve been treated for prostate cancer experience recurrence.
 In many cases, recurrent prostate cancer is found during follow-up visits.
-Men who’ve had prostate cancer may be more likely to develop other types of cancer.
+Men who’ve had prostate cancer

 If your doctor finds that your cancer has returned, the two of you should address these questions: